grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Sure, if you like."

-"Alright," said Shakes, "with the condition that you make Gregory continue to feed me, I'll stick with y'all for now."
+"Alright," said Shakes.
+"With the condition that you make Gregory continue to feed me, I'll stick with y'all for now."

 "You know I do take care of a few other things on this boat besides the fuckin' food," said Gregory.